soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 ## Reviewer Management 🪄

-As a CFP lead, you are aware of the vital role in managing reviewers.
+As a CFP lead, you know the vital role of managing reviewers.
 This task is only second to managing proposals, which is the top priority.
 Your responsibilities include motivating volunteers to review, being empathetic, and ensuring work is completed throughout the five-month process.
-With your dedication and guidance, you can inspire your team to achieve great results.
+You can inspire your team to achieve great results with your dedication and guidance.

-In a corporate setting, leading people may seem easier as I have previously managed teams of ten to fifteen individuals.
-However, managing volunteers who are not obligated to complete tasks and only work on a voluntary basis without any compensation presents a challenge.
+Leading people may seem more manageable in a corporate setting, as I have previously managed teams of ten to fifteen individuals.
+However, managing volunteers who are not obligated to complete tasks and only work voluntarily without compensation presents a challenge.

 ### Reviewers drop 😭

 According to analysis, the reason why some reviewers left PyCon can be attributed to the following factors:

-1. Some individuals were merely curious about how PyCon works and were not truly interested in contributing to the event.
-For all of the reviewers in this category this blog post if for you.
+1. Some individuals were curious about how PyCon works and were not genuinely interested in contributing to the event.
+For all of the reviewers in this category, this blog post is for you.

 2. As a Reviewer, one cannot submit a proposal to prevent any bias in the review process.
 This requirement caused many reviewers to leave.

-3. The job of a reviewer is both thankless and tiring, as it requires evaluating each proposal for 30-45 minutes.
+3. The reviewer's job is both thankless and tiring, as it requires evaluating each proposal for 30-45 minutes.
 To be a reviewer, one needs focus, dedication, and perseverance.

 4. Volunteers for the conference do not receive free tickets or any additional facilities.